Liselotte Welskopf-Henrich: Background and early life

-In 1913, Welskopf-Henrich's family relocated to Berlin, where she attended high-school at the Auguste-Victoria Lyceum.
-She enrolled in a humanist curriculum and graduated (Abitur) in 1921.
+In 1913, Welskopf-Henrich's family relocated to Berlin, where she attended the Auguste-Victoria Lyceum and then the Augustaschule, a humanistic girls' Gymnasium, taking her Abitur in 1921.
 At Frederick-William University, she studied philosophy, ancient history, law, and economics.
-In 1925, she received her doctorate "magna cum laude".
+In May 1925 she received her doctorate in economics, "magna cum laude", with a dissertation on the organisation of the international shoe trade.
 She was urged to pursue a post-doctoral degree (habilitation), but her academic career was cut short by her family's finances due to hyperinflation in the Weimar Republic.
 Her father died in 1926.
-In 1928 she found employment as a government statistician.
+She worked in a department store 1925–27, at the Social Women's School in Berlin-Charlottenburg 1927–28, and from 1928 to 1945 at the Reich Statistical Office.
+In 1933 she declined an academic post rather than join the NSDAP.

 Resistance activity

 During Nazi reign, Welskopf-Henrich took part in the Confessing Church, a movement within German Protestantism in opposition to Nazi efforts to unify Protestant churches into a single, pro-Nazi German Evangelical Church.
 She was a confirmed opponent of National Socialism active in the resistance movement.
 She clandestinely delivered food and medication to interned Jews and French prisoners of war and assisted inmates from the Sachsenhausen concentration camp brought into Berlin as laborers.
 In 1944, she helped one, Rudolf Welskopf, whom she later married, escape after ten years in captivity.
 She hid Welskopf for months in what remained of her home after the Allied bombings.
-The same year, she was interrogated by the Gestapo.
-Her 1953 autobiographical novel "Jan und Jutta" summarizes some of her resistance activity.
+She was first questioned by police in 1940 over her aid to French prisoners of war and interrogated by the Gestapo on 11 August 1944.
+In the last months of the war, she helped Welskopf produce leaflets urging German soldiers to surrender to the Red Army.
+Her 1953 autobiographical novel Jan und Jutta summarizes some of her resistance activity.

 After the war

 War ended in May 1945, leaving a large region surrounding Berlin administered as the Soviet occupation zone and Welskopf-Henrich remained in what would later become East Berlin.
-In 1946, she was employed as a senior secretary in the city administration.
+From 1945 to April 1946, she was personal secretary to the mayor of Charlottenburg and head of the district's statistics office, then moved to the Soviet Sector.
 In 1947, she took a position with "Baustoff-Ost GmbH", a building materials business.

 In April 1946, following the Merger of the KPD and SPD creating the Socialist Unity Party (SED), Welskopf-Henrich was among hundreds of thousands of Communist Party members, who adopted SED membership while the SED developed a one-party state.
-At the time, membership reflected widespread commitment to construction of an anti-fascist democratic society in Germany without exploitation, repression, race-based hatred, and commitment to social justice and peace.
 In order to better inform herself, Welskopf-Henrich attended evening classes in Marxism–Leninism.
 Welskopf-Henrich's son, Rudolf, was born in 1948.